Rock3tRaccoon/REenvCheatsheet/README.md

 # MaLab
 Full Walkthrough on making a very practical malware analysis setup.
 Both could be done in Cloud Environment or Local.
 We will only be going over Local setup in this walkthrough as cloud instances vary from provider to provider.
-If planning to do this for a cloud envoirnment factor in editing LDAP-RBAC policies, Vnets to segment this dangerous part of the network
+If planning to do this for a cloud enviornment factor in editing LDAP-RBAC policies, Vnets to segment this dangerous part of the network

 # Requirements